CiscoDevNet/intersight-tfb-iks/README.md

-# Configuring IKS cluster with Cisco Service for Terraform on vSphere Infrastructure
+# Configuring IKS cluster with Cisco iIntersight Service for Terraform on vSphere Infrastructure

 ## Use Case Statement
 * Use Intersight Terraform Provider to provision a single node cluster using Terraform Intersight Provider on vSphere Infrastructure.